dalton-wilson/CBM-/README.md

 process_student_file(input_file, output_folder)
 create_all_student_charts(input_directory, output_directory)

-LICENSE:
-This project is licensed proprietarily.
-See the LICENSE file for details
+## License

+This project is licensed under a Proprietary License.
+Unauthorized use, distribution, and modification of this software are strictly prohibited.

+For permissions, please contact dalton.wilson.data@gmail.com.